briandailey/dailey.page/content/page/about/index.md

 community member of Nashville, Tennessee.
 My family (wife and five kids) have called Nashville home since 2009.
 Previously, we lived in Queens, NY.

-I have an extensive background in software engineering, engineering leaderhship, healthcare technology, product management, security and compliance, and business strategy.
+I have an extensive background in software engineering, engineering leadership, healthcare technology, product management, security and compliance, and business strategy.
 You can read more about my technology advisor work [here](/technical-advisory).